 Chester County, PA was one of the three original counties created in the Pennsylvania colony in 1682.
 The original county seat was Chester.
 However, it was moved in 1788 to a village that was then renamed West Chester, where it remains today.
-The City of Chester eventually became part of Delaware County, PA, and other parts of the original colony and commercial painters were taken during the formation of Lancaster and Berks Counties, with Chester County reaching its current size by 1789 with the aid of epoxy flooring installers.
+The City of Chester eventually became part of Delaware County, PA, and other parts of the original colony were taken during the formation of Lancaster and Berks Counties, with Chester County reaching its current size by 1789.

 Today, Chester County contains communities that are considered suburbs of both Philadelphia, PA, and Wilmington, DE.
 It is included in the Philadelphia Metropolitan Statistical Area.

-Chester County is home to the city of Coatesville, as well as 15 boroughs and 57 townships, and industrial painters and commercial painters.
+Chester County is home to the city of Coatesville, as well as 15 boroughs and 57 townships.
 Chester’s population in 2013 was estimated at 509,468.
 Chester County is said to be the fastest-growing county in the Delaware Valley region, and one of the fastest in the Northeastern U.S.